pryv/dev-site/src/documents/sections/activity.html.md

 TODO: introductory text

-#### GET `/tokens/{name}` TODO: change to POST request (we potentially create data)

-TODO: review this (it is very bad to create data with a GET request unless explicity named): get or create a token associated with a client; based on client key (name), a new token is created or key is retrieved
-Requires session token, client info (optional, used only if a token is created)
-Response: token string
+#### POST `/tokens/get-mine`

+Gets the identifier of the personal token your app should use when accessing the user's data on her behalf.
+The token is retrieved or created if it is the first time your app requests it.

+##### Body parameters

+- `applicationId` (string): A URL-friendly name uniquely identifying your app.
+The name you provide is always slugified before use (see [how](https://github.com/dodo/node-slug/blob/master/src/slug.coffee) - CoffeeScript code).

+##### Successful response: `200 OK`

+- `id` ([identity](#data-types-identity)): Your app's dedicated personal [token](#data-types-token) identifier.

 #### GET `/tokens`

-Gets access tokens.
+Gets all accessible access tokens, which are the shared tokens.
+(Your private app token identifier is retrieved with `POST /tokens/get-mine`.)

 ##### Successful response: `200 OK`

-An array of [access tokens](#data-types-token) containing all access tokens in the user's account, ordered by name.
+An array of [access tokens](#data-types-token) containing all accessible access tokens in the user's account, ordered by name.

 #### PUT `/tokens/{token-id}`

-TODO
+Modifies the specified shared token.
+TODO.

 #### DELETE `/tokens/{token-id}`

-TODO
+Deletes the specified shared token.
+TODO.